ltjost/WorkWebs-Audio-Mixing-Ecosystem-Tools/README.md

+May 8 2026 - added a new Mixing Station config file for the WINGs

 v20260423a is the latest release!

 Now is for 2 WING racks and 1 X32 and added a SOLO Mixing Station configuration tool as well as mixing station configs for the WING racks.